Central Market in Downtown Detroit, Michigan, circa 1890. / THF96803

 Despite these barriers, hucksters made this their way of life and stayed in the market for decades.
 Mary Judge, a twice-married devout Catholic, was as durable a huckster as one could be.
 She kept a stall from 1863 until city officials dismantled the market in 1894.

-Starting in Spring 2022, you will be able to visit the Vegetable Building in Greenfield Village to meet the “queen of the market,” Mary Judge, selling coffee and decades of wisdom as a huckster from her stall.
-This one-woman show (as Mary would have preferred it) illustrates huckstering as an occupation and as a way of life.
+Starting in Spring 2022, you will be able to visit the Vegetable Building in Greenfield Village, and soon you'll be able to meet the “queen of the market,” Mary Judge, selling coffee and decades of wisdom as a huckster from her stall.
+This coming-soon one-woman show (as Mary would have preferred it) will illustrate huckstering as an occupation and as a way of life.

 Thanks to the following people for research support and guidance during the Winter 2021 term: